 Your favourite beer isn't far behind either, with an average of 149 calories per pint.
 Don't forget also that when we drink our blood sugar levels struggle to stay balanced so in addition to the booze you'll probably want to devour something nasty on the way home.
 And this is on top of the calories you consume for the same reason whilst hungover.
 Life is hard.

 But fret not!
 You can still enjoy a drink (or six) without consuming the equivalent of 14 Krispy Kreme.
-Here are six easy ways to enjoy yourself.
+Here are eight easy ways to enjoy yourself.

 Practise mindful drinking – and drink some water